Eng-Abdelrhman-Mostafa-Ibrahim/Phishing_Awareness_Training/README.md

-# 🎣 CodeAlpha_Phishing Awareness Training
+# 🎣 Phishing Awareness Training

 A phishing awareness training presentation designed to educate beginners — students or employees — about phishing attacks, how they work, and how to stay safe.